We're Back in Berlin Ja!

 The Santa Clause

-Tim Allen was the (family) man in the 90's.
-Remember Home Improvement.
+BEST 90s CHRISTMAS MOVIE: Tim Allen was the (family) man in the 90's.
 I loved that family (and JTT).
-This movie still hits the funny bone as it narrowly dodges the unbareably sweet.
-Tieing it up in how the next Santa is picked as a legal clause is perfect.
+This movie still hits the funny bone as it narrowly dodges the unbearably sweet as a man faces the unwanted transition in becoming Santa Claus.

 Nightmare Before Christmas

-I watch this movie around Christmas.
+BEST HOLIDAY CROSSOVER MOVIE: I watch this movie around Christmas.
 And Halloween.
-And whenever I get "This is Hallowen" stuck in my head.
-Which is a lot.
-Look at Tim Burton makign our Christmas list twice!
-Almost as Christmasy as he is ghoulish, eh?
+And whenever I get "This is Hallowen" stuck in my head...which is a lot.
+Look at Tim Burton making our Christmas list twice!
+Almost as Christmasy as he is dark, eh?

 Home Alone

-Instant Classic.
+BEST MOVIE FOR MAKING YOU FEEL OLD: Instant Classic.
 The gags are silly and while they do their best to make leaving a kid at home plausible, Home Alone 2 & 3 push this story line.
-Still - love watching Joe Pesci & Daniel Stern get annihliated.
-Hot irons, icy stairs, swining paint cans, nail on stairs, broken ornaments....the kid had a plan that beats my protection against home invaders (though I am more worried about Zombies).
+Still - love watching Joe Pesci & Daniel Stern get annihilated.
+Hot irons, icy stairs, swinging paint cans, nail on stairs, broken ornaments....the kid had a plan that beats any of my protection against home invaders.

 Elf